Cozumel Marine Life: Tube Worms and Bristle Worms

 Eventually, each one went into hiding by burrowing straight down into the sand.
 Gone.

-Other Weirdo Underwater Worms
+Other Weirdo Underwater Worms in Cozumel

 Speaking of marine worms that dwell in or under the sand, there are lots of other oddballs that aren’t as common to see while scuba diving, but they do occasionally emerge.